Ingvord/tango-v10-design-doc/docs/index.md

 ##  Stakeholders

 The main idea of this document addresses the concerns of kernel developers.
-Though, we hope that it facilitates communication among other stakeholders (end users, project manages, maintainers).
+Developers require well defined architectural structures and their relationships.
+Though, we hope that it facilitates communication among other stakeholders (e.g. end users, project manages, maintainers).

-developers require well defined architectural structures and their relation ships

 ## Terminology and definitions

 To make our further discussions productive, we would like to define the key words from our point of view and show how we understand them.

-If we look on the concepts of Tango we would draw in the head the following scheme (taken from Project Tango-Python at LIONS, iramis - CEA):
+If we look through the concepts of Tango we will probably draw the following scheme (taken from Project Tango-Python at LIONS, iramis - CEA):

 ![](images/Tango_schema_by_others.png)

-And this is a high overview sketch of how we think the Tango elements connect with each other in real live.
+And this is a high overview sketch of how we think the Tango elements connect with each other.

 ![](images/Tango_schema_1.png)